blaiszik/grove/README.md

 # Create a worktree for a feature branch
 grove plant feature-auth

+# List all your trees
+grove list

-# Open it in Cursor
+# Open the worktree in your editor
 grove open feature-auth

-# Start an AI session directly in the worktree
+# Or start an AI coding session directly
 grove ai claude feature-auth

-# or
+# Switch the 'current' symlink to point to this tree
+grove tend feature-auth

+# Start a dev server for the worktree
-grove ai codex feature-auth
+grove preview feature-auth

-# List all your trees
+# When you're done, remove the worktree
-grove list
+grove uproot feature-auth
 ```

 ## Commands